ebayes/PensionPal-Retirement-Income-Predictor/README.md

 > 0 | ... | 1035.26 | 4235 | 177.70
 > 1 | ... | nan | nan | 3677

-### Comparing predicted vs real projections
+### 🥊 Comparing predicted vs real projections

-Working with real users (n=14), we have been able to validate the model and early results show a high level of accuracy.
+Working with real users (n=14), we have been able to validate the model, and early results show a high level of accuracy.

-For example, using the worked example above, retirement income levels can be compared.
+Using the worked example above, real 🆚 predicted outcomes can be compared.

 ExamplePredicted | ExampleReal | MedianPredicted | AverageReal
 --- | --- | --- | ---
 3,855 | 3,222 | 4,604 | 2579

-## Chatbot
+## 🗣 Chatbot

 `pensionpal` is integrated with a chatbot interface, built using open source platform CSML.

+[INSERT chatbot mock up]

-## Hosting
+## 💻 Web hosting

-The elements are integrated together.
+The next stage of the prototype is to integrate the front and backend together.

+[INSERT figma mock up]